memmam/COVID-19-Tracker/README.md

-# 2019-nCov Tracker v2.0-beta
+# 2019-nCov Tracker v2.0-beta-2
 Twitter bot for posting information on spread of 2019-nCov.
 The official instance of this bot can be found at [@2019nCovTracker](https://twitter.com/2019nCovTracker).

 # Changelog

-## 2.0-beta:
+## 2.0-beta-x:
+- 2.0-beta-2: added nCov.sh launcher to allow for Python virtual environments
-- Major code refactor in preparation for currently not-implemented v2.0 location-based updates
+- 2.0-beta: Major code refactor in preparation for currently not-implemented v2.0 location-based updates

 ## 1.5x:
 - 1.5: Tweets now stored as a list for mass output (backend work for v2.0 update)